 Amanda Williams is an Ohio native, just like me.
 Maybe that’s what led to me sticking around her site.
 While she writes about exotic destinations, she also writes about places that used to be local to me in Ohio.
 One of her favorite places in the world is New Zealand, which is near the top of my wishlist of places I want to visit.
 She has also never been nomadic, to which I can totally relate.
 She likes to return home to her kitty.
 Again, I can relate!

 I recently discovered the British Berliner and she’s awesome.
-Since I’ve started reading, she’s taken a bus around Europe, met prince William and Kate Middleton, and some guy from Game of Thrones (I don’t watch, but it’s still pretty cool).
-She sounds like a powerhouse of spunk and smarts.
+Since I’ve started reading, she’s taken a bus around Europe, met prince William and Kate Middleton, and some guy from Game of Thrones (I don’t watch it, but it’s still cool).
+She is a powerhouse of spunk and smarts.
 I’d love to travel with her!

 Silvia was born in the US and now makes Norway her home.
 While I also don’t follow her as frequently as the others in this post, one post in particular intrigued me: she has visited Iran as a solo traveler!
 She traveled there under her Norwegian passport (dual citizen).
 It might have been the final thing that hit home to me about our world: that it isn’t so dangerous as the media would have you believe.